cklmercer/vue-stash/README.md

 A [Vue.js](http://vuejs.org) plugin that makes it easy to share reactive data between components.

+This plugin is best suited for the rapid development of prototypes.
+This plugin is not intended to be used for complex applications.
+For complex applications I would recommend the official VueJS state management plugin, [Vuex](https://github.com/vuejs/vuex)

 ## Installation

 ##### 1.)
 Install package via NPM